 Due to the COVID-19 pandemic, many stores that couldn’t manage running costs such as employee wages, rent, electricity bills, etc moved to a more accommodating place; called the Internet.
 This exponential shift online translated into added competition for already existing eCommerce businesses operating on the internet.
-This article explains what you need to do in order to get ahead of the competition.
+This article clarifies what you essential to do in demand to get gaining of the competition.

 Know your customers

 A wise man once said: “The customer is always right”, which if you think of it, he had a point.
 You see, a customer’s feedback is as impartial as it gets.
 It is usually something they believe could have made their experience better.
 And this roughly applies to the rest of your customers too.
 So by that logic, if you rectify that specific thing, you would be improving the experience of many, if not all of your customers.